bmd007/wonderland/hesab-ketab/docs/revolut-architecture.md

 Consumer offsets are updated on every event — high write frequency, low durability requirement (you can always replay from the event store).
 Redis handles this write pattern more efficiently than Postgres.
 The event store itself provides durability; the offset is just a cursor.

+#### What If Redis Loses All Offset Data?

+The answer is surprisingly benign: **no event data is lost**.
+Events remain intact in PostgreSQL's durable, append-only event store.
+The consumer simply doesn't know where it left off — it must re-process events from the beginning or from a known timestamp.

+This is a **liveness/efficiency** problem, not a **correctness/durability** problem, because:

+1. Events are the source of truth (in durable Postgres, replicated, backed up).
+2. Consumers are idempotent — reprocessing the same event produces the same result.
+3. Consumers can resume from a timestamp rather than replaying everything (e.g., `WHERE created_at >= :last_known_healthy_time - :safety_margin`).

+This is why Revolut explicitly treats offsets as low-durability data.
+The offset is a **bookmark** — losing a bookmark in a book you still own is an inconvenience, not a catastrophe.

+Redis persistence (RDB snapshots or AOF) can mitigate this further — after a crash, you'd replay at most a few minutes of events rather than the entire history.
+But even without persistence, the system recovers by replaying.

+**Kafka comparison** *(not Revolut-specific)*: Kafka stores consumer offsets in the `__consumer_offsets` internal topic, replicated across brokers (default replication factor 3).
+If that topic is lost (catastrophic multi-broker failure), recovery depends on `auto.offset.reset`: set to `earliest`, consumers replay from the beginning (same as Revolut); set to `latest`, consumers skip to the current head, **losing all unprocessed events** — the dangerous option.
+The recovery model is fundamentally the same: replay from a known position.
+Revolut trades replication-based durability for replay-based durability, which is a valid trade-off when events are already in a durable store.

 ### Consumer Types

 - **SingleEventConsumer**: Filters by model type + event type + optional payload attributes